ZahraAbtahi/DataBase_Project/README.md

 # DataBase_Project
-Design DDL, DML, DQL files and E-R Model for a data about football.
+Design DDL, DML, DQL files for a data about football.